Erase and Forget: Critical reaction

-The Financial Times gave it 5 stars and wrote "the film is so loopy you end up like Laocoön, wreathed by serpents of paradox and contradiction."
+The Financial Times gave it 4 out of 5 stars and wrote "the film is so loopy you end up like Laocoön, wreathed by serpents of paradox and contradiction."
 Empire Magazine, Little White Lies, The Guardian, and Frieze, were some of the papers or magazines which connected the film to the presidency of Donald Trump and contemporary American politics, with Frieze describing it as "a portrait of Gritz as a kind of cipher for evolving 20th century American ideologies" and Empire describing it as a "disconcerting documentary, which also doubles as an insight into the American mindset that led to the election of Donald Trump".
 The film topped Sight & Sound's Five British Artists films of 2018.

 There was some criticism around Gritz himself being a contentious character by the Times' Kevin Maher, questioning the possible platform Gritz was given by this film.
 Zimmerman responded saying that she made the film precisely because of his contentious role in popular and military culture.